Black Love in Action

 One generation mentors the next, helping high achieving and community-driven Black students from area high schools succeed in education and life.

 Members of the Kimbro family created scholarships for Greater New Haven students to increase access to education and the opportunity for success.

 Established in 2006 by the Delta Sigma Theta Sorority New Haven Chapter, this fund provides scholarships to African American graduating high school seniors in Greater New Haven

 "I wanted to really honor my dad and the sacrifices he made to get his own education so he could provide us with a better life."

 Bishop Family Fund est. 2005 by Susan Whetstone.

-Since 2004, supporting programs offered by new haven healthy start, new haven family alliance and Omega Psi Phi Fraternity, Inc. Ell Chapter
+Since 2004, supporting programs offered by New Haven Healthy Start, Urban Community Alliance and Omega Psi Phi Fraternity, Inc. Ell Chapter

 - Read the 2021 press release "$400,000 Grant Strengthens Permanent Resource for Connecticut’s Black Communities"

 - Watch the video interview below with TPF's Orsella Hughes: